ShaiDemri/forecast-displayer/README.md

 # forecast-displayer
-Search for a city by name an get full forecast for the next days.
+Search for a city by name and get full forecast for the next days.